danielpalme/ReportGenerator/src/Readme.txt

     * New: Issue #112: Added support for .NET Core
     * New: Issue #126: Usage of multiple cores during report generation
     * New: Issue #131: Linked method metric names to code location
+    * New: Improved Latex and XML reports
+    * New: Added Coberatura as output format
     * Fix: Issue #127: Fixed coverage calculation for NCover
     * Fix: Issue #133: Empty Risk Hotspots section when no risk hotspot exists
     * Fix: Issue #135: Handling of NaN in metrics of Cobertura files
     * Fix: Issue #136: Changed branch handling in Cobertura parser
-    * New: Improved Latex and XML reports
     * Change: Dropped support for PartCover

 3.1.1.0